"

 2. Viardot, Sonatine for Violin and Piano, i – Allegro

-We learned that you can extend the value of a note or rest by half by adding a dot.
+We learned that you can increase the duration of a note or rest by half by adding a dot (Example 3.6.1).

 Example 3.6.1.
 Dotted notes and rests

-If we add another dot, it becomes a double-dotted note or double-dotted rest and extends the value of a note or rest by half of the dot’s value.
+If we add another dot, it becomes a double-dotted note or double-dotted rest and increases the duration of a note or rest by half of the dot’s value.

 Example 3.6.2.
 Double-dotted notes and rests

-The most common mistake students make is that they add half the value of the note for the second dot, instead of half the value of the first dot.
+The most common mistake students make is adding half the value of the note for the second dot instead of half the value of the first dot (Example 3.6.3).

 Example 3.6.3.
 Incorrect addition of double-dotted note